jannekeskitalo/player-session-service/README.md

     player_id>>64 % BUCKETING_FACTOR

 Bucketing factor is adjusted dynamically in certain bounds.
-A metric is maintained of the current event throughput and simple algorithm adjust the factor as needed.
+A metric is maintained of the current event throughput and simple algorithm adjusts the factor as needed.
 Also an endpoint is added to the API to allow manual adjustment.

 As the bucket distributes the load more evenly, it also makes querying the data a bit more complicated.
-For example fetching data for the last hour requires visiting all the buckets and the service needs to know which buckets exists.
-This could be done by defining the set of possible buckets as finite range from 1 to 1000 for example and querying all of them always, or maintaining a separate table for bucket metadata.
+For example fetching data for the last hour requires visiting all the buckets and the service needs to know which buckets exist.
+This could be done by defining the set of possible buckets as finite range from 1 to 1000 and querying all of them always, or maintaining a separate table for bucket metadata.

-_At peak load a 25% share of the total events (US) would result to partition row count of 75k when using a bucketing factor of 1000 which falls inside the recommended limits._
+_At peak load a 25% share of the total events (US) would result to partition row count of 75k when using a bucketing factor of 1000.
+This falls inside the recommended limits._

 ## Production deployment considerations